 Typical safety goals that have been used in Canada in the past for multi-unit stations have been one in 1,000,000 years for individual early fatality risk and one in 100,000 years for individual delayed fatality risk.
-The results for Point Lepreau Nuclear Generating Station show significant margin to such safety goals where the risk of early fatalities is about four orders of magnitude lower, and the risk of delayed fatalities is about two orders of magnitude lower, respectively.
+The results for Point Lepreau Nuclear Generating Station meet the safety goals.